Deep Operator BSDE: a Numerical Scheme to Approximate Solution Operators: Numerical examples

 \section{Numerical examples}

-All experiments were run on a computer that had Red Hat Enterprise Linux 8.10 as the operative system, equipped with an Intel(R) Xeon(R) Gold 5120 CPU and an Nvidia GeForce RTX 2080 Ti with 12GB of memory.
-We implement the algorithm on Python 3.9.19, and use Pytorch 2.3.0 as the main deep learning library.
+All experiments were conducted on a machine running Red Hat Enterprise Linux 8.10, equipped with an Intel(R) Xeon(R) Gold 5120 CPU and an NVIDIA A10 GPU with 24 GB of memory.
+The algorithm was implemented in Python 3.9.19 using PyTorch 2.3.0 as the main deep learning library.
+The code is available at the GitHub repository \url{https://github.com/pere98diaz/Deep-Operator-BSDE}.

 In order to test the performance of the Deep Operator BSDE, we proceed as follows.
-We first fix the generator $g$, and fix some subset of terminal conditions which has either dimension one or two.
-We then approximate the coefficients of the truncated chaos decomposition for several terminal conditions belonging to this subset, from which we keep the maximum and the minimum along each $a \in \mathcal{A}_{p,M}$.
-This serves as the $d_{a}^{1}$ and $d_{a}^{2}$ used in (\ref{compact subset}) to define the compact subset of $L^{2}(\mathcal{F}_{T})$ in which we approximate the solution operators.
-We then test the performance of the Deep Operator BSDE along the original subset of terminal conditions, so that we can plot the results.
-We highlight that, even though we only check visually the performance in one or two-dimensional subsets, the Deep Operator BSDE is actually learning the solution in much higher-dimensional spaces.
+We first fix the generator $g$ and a collection of families of terminal conditions.
+For each of these families, we approximate—by Monte Carlo—the coefficients of the truncated chaos decomposition for several representative terminal conditions.
+From these computations we extract, for each $a \in \mathcal{A}_{p,M}$, the maximum and minimum values, which then serve as the bounds $d_{a}^{1}$ and $d_{a}^{2}$ in (\ref{compact subset}).
+In this way we define the compact subset of $L^{2}(\mathcal{F}_{T})$ where the solution operators are approximated.
+We then evaluate the performance of the Deep Operator BSDE on the original families of terminal conditions.

-As for the baseline, we will be using either the method proposed in \cite{BriandPhilippe2014SOBB}, or a Monte Carlo approximation for linear BSDEs.
-We stress the fact that these baseline methods can be seen as a way of evaluating the solution operators at a particular terminal condition, while our proposed methodology learns the whole solution operator.
-One therefore naturally expects the Deep Operator BSDE to not perform as well as the baseline in all the domain.
+These families can be viewed as low-dimensional projections of the high-dimensional set $K$.
+We emphasize that, although the reported results concern these projections, the Deep Operator BSDE is in fact trained on the much larger set $K$.
+The method does not see the individual families during training, which underlines that the learned solution operator is genuinely defined on a high-dimensional domain.

-The architecture of the neural networks for the Deep Operator BSDE at each time-step consists of one hidden layer with size given by $3 \times \vert \mathcal{A}_{p, M_{d}} \vert$ and ReLU as the activation function.
-We choose Adam optimizer with learning rate set to $10^{-3}$, and a mini-batch of size $5 \times 10^{4}$ for the stochastic gradient descent.
+As baseline methods, we use either the approach proposed in \cite{BriandPhilippe2014SOBB} or, in the case of linear BSDEs, a direct Monte Carlo approximation.
+It is worth stressing that these baselines evaluate the solution operator only at a specific terminal condition, whereas our proposed methodology learns the entire solution operator at once.
+It is therefore natural to expect that the Deep Operator BSDE may not always match perfectly the baseline across the whole domain.